Minoxidil Side Effects

 Mechanism of Action

 Despite extensive research on the medication, minoxidil’s exact mechanism of action on male and female pattern hair loss is still largely unknown.
 It is known to promote blood flow around hair follicles in the scalp.
-This helps stop the miniaturisation and push the follicles into a new hair growth phase.
+This helps stop the miniaturisation and pushes the follicles into a new hair growth phase.

 Available Forms